charmed-kubernetes/kubernetes-docs/pages/k8s/security.md

-The **Center for Internet Security (CIS)** maintains a [Kubernetes benchmark][cis-benchmark] that is helpful to ensure clusters are deployed in accordance with security best practices. **Chamred Kubernetes** supports the `kube-bench` utility to report how well a cluster complies with a benchmark.
+The **Center for Internet Security (CIS)** maintains a [Kubernetes benchmark][cis-benchmark] that is helpful to ensure clusters are deployed in accordance with security best practices. **Charmed Kubernetes** supports the `kube-bench` utility to report how well a cluster complies with a benchmark.